Attention to design ensures the efficient development of an effective course.

-The Backwards Design framework (Wiggins & McTighe, 2005) proposes putting content (learning experiences) last instead of first.
-The initial focus should be what changes you want to see in your students (learning outcomes), then determining how you will know if your students have achieved these outcomes (assessment) and finally what experiences students will need in order to create the changes.
+In contrast, the Backwards Design framework (Wiggins & McTighe, 2005) proposes first determining the changes you want to see in your students (learning outcomes), then how you will know if your students have achieved these outcomes (assessment) and finally what activities will help students learn.
+This curriculum design approach begins with the end in mind.

 For example, a faculty member teaches biology and wants students to be able to think critically about evolution (learning outcome).
-During the course, however, only lectures are presented (learning experiences) with no opportunity to think critically.
-When creating an exam, the faculty member could choose questions to check for student understanding (misalignment between learning outcomes and assessment) or for critical thinking (misalignment between assessment and learning experiences).
+During the course, however, only lectures are presented (activities) with minimal opportunity to converse about evolution with their peers.
+On the exam, students answer questions that check for simple understanding (misalignment between learning outcomes and assessment) and for critical thinking (misalignment between assessment and activities).
 Focusing on alignment during design can help prevent these conflicts.

-As you go through the process of designing or redesigning your course, you can use the following worksheet to make sure learning outcomes, assessments and learning activities are aligned.
+As you go through the process of designing or redesigning your course, you can use the following worksheet to help ensure the alignment of learning outcomes, assessments, and activities.